mitsuhiko/immersedcode/2011/4/11/texture-atlases.rst

 texture slice on there.
 For the texture object I am using, have a look at the `Surface to Texture article <../../7/sdl-surface-to-texture/>`_.

+This is by far not the best algorithm but it's easy to implement and yields acceptable results.

 Dealing with Rounding Errors
 ----------------------------